 I love a good ruin.
 And Fountains is expansive, with lots of places to run around and more to picnic.
 It was a great time, even while toting fifty French teenagers.

 I also saw the Bronte house and got to run around Yorkshire fields with the spring lambs.
-It was really a wonderful break, and I think I better understand what people see in England.
-For me, liking a country has a lot to do with personal attraction.
-I find I often think of countries in high school note terms:
+It was really a wonderful break, and I think I better understand what

 Do you like-like England?